peter-can-talk/cppnow-2017/README.md

 Notes on modifications:

-- Picture of god/jesus (giving power to people)
-- Picture of either shaman/conjuring up stuff or throwing dragon in cauldron
 - Definitely show more of the code:
   * (lexer -> Lexer.h, Sema.h, TemplateDeduction.h) and
   *  Doxygen (for Stmt, Decl, Type)